fenago/learn-java-12-programming/lab_guide/Lab_1.md

     }
 }
 ```

+### Run Java Code
+You can run the example by running following command in the terminal:
+`java -cp target/learnjava-1.0.jar com.lv.learnjava.ch01_start.ControlFlow.java`

 Statements are the building blocks of Java programming.
 They are like
 sentences in English, the complete expressions of intent that can be